Comptche to the Town of Mendocino, Kind of

 Orr Hot Springs

-A little hilltop community that allowed us a place to park along a shoulder less road.
+A little hilltop community that allowed us a place to park along their road, where it was otherwise next to impossible to park because there is scarcely a shoulder.

-Meeting a property owner and his three orange cats, Just Bob, Other Orange Cat, and Daniel and hearing orange cat adventure stories that included a Coast Guard rescue and a waterproof sack.
+Meeting a property owner, who was roughly half redneck and half hippie, with a name to prove the latter, and his three orange cats, Just Bob, Other Orange Cat, and Daniel and hearing orange cat adventure stories that included a Coast Guard rescue and a waterproof sack.

-A story about a feisty lesbian telling said property owner that if he messed with her spring water she’d, “string him up by the balls in the Comptche post office.” and the friendship that ultimately emerged between them.
+A story about a feisty lesbian, short in stature and long on personality, telling said property owner that if he messed with her spring water access (which was on his property) she’d, “string him up by the balls in the Comptche post office.” and the unlikely friendship that ultimately emerged between them.